 Details of the Company's property, plant and equipment and their carrying amounts are as follows: The Group's property, plant and equipment are comprised of land, buildings and building improvements, production and other equipment.

 All amortization and impairment charges are included within amortization and impairment of non-financial assets.
-Land and building have been pledged as security for the long-term promissory note (See note 11).
-The carrying amount can be analysed as follows:
+Land and building have been pledged as security for the long-term promissory note (See note 12).